Seb105/Arma-Darkmap/README.md

 ## Compatibility:
 - **Use the ACE version if you are using ACE!**
+- Should be compatible with any custom map, unless they are configured *really* badly.
 - Generally incompatible with other mods which modify the colour values of the map or markers.
 Test it and see yourself, but no promises.
 ## Features and notes
 - 100% client side - server does not require mod/not every user needs this mod